6* Luxury Alaska Cruise, Western Canada Rocky Mountain Adventure

 Following your Alaska Cruise you will embark on a short but breathtakingly scenic trip to Whistler.
 The natural beauty of the Coast Mountains landscape and the welcoming atmosphere make Whistler a truly special, world class destination.
 Combined with Victoria and Vancouver these three destinations are perfect for your pre Rocky Mountaineer Rail Journey through the Canadian Rockies to the beautiful mountain town of Banff.

 Upon arrival into San Francisco, make your way independently to your overnight hotel.
-Remainder of the day is at leisure.
+The remainder of the day is at leisure.

 Embark on 10 night Alaska Cruise onboard Regents Seven Seas Mariner